mattwelke/overpass-api-bicycle-parking-importer/README.md

 ## Build

-**Note: You must be logged into the "mwelke" Docker Hub account to push the image.
-The build process is not meant to be performed by consumers of this image.
-The latest tagged images will be available in the [overpass-api-bicycle-parking-importer](https://hub.docker.com/r/mwelke/overpass-api-bicycle-parking-importer/) public Docker repository.
+**Note: You must be logged into the "mwelke" Docker Hub account to push the image.** The build process is not meant to be performed by consumers of this image.
+The latest tagged images are available for free, public use in the [mwelke/overpass-api-bicycle-parking-importer](https://hub.docker.com/r/mwelke/overpass-api-bicycle-parking-importer/) public Docker repository.

 1. Ensure `curl`, `jq`, and `Docker` are installed.
 1. Run `build_and_push.sh`.